ssilverman/rdm-schema/README.md

 ### Strings and string lengths

-Strings, characters, and lengths, oh my!
-There is no simple way to define "character" and string length given how Unicode works.
-There's things like normalization and glyph size to consider.
-In short, neither character count nor character-to-glyph display positions is easy to define.

-Having said that, there are two facilities this schema provides for "string length".
-The first is "byte length", expressed in `"minBytes"` and `"maxBytes"`.
+There are two facilities this schema provides for "string length".
+The first is "length in characters", defined by `"minLength"` and `"maxLength"`.
+A "character" is defined the same way that JSON defines a character: a single code point, possibly composed using a UTF-16 surrogate pair.

+The second facility is "byte length", expressed in `"minBytes"` and `"maxBytes"`.
 Strings will use the UTF-8 encoding and the length in bytes gives bounds on the storage requirements.

-The second is "JSON string length", expressed in `"minLength"` and `"maxLength"`.
-While it is stated above that there's no easy way to express a string having a specific length, JSON still defines this concept.
-These values map to the JSON concept of "string length".

 From
 [Validation Keywords for Strings](https://json-schema.org/draft/2019-09/json-schema-validation.html#rfc.section.6.3):